matteobecchi/timeseries_analysis/README.md

 # timeseries_analysis
 Code for unsupervised clustering of time-series data.
 Reference to https://doi.org/10.1073/pnas.2403771121 for further details.

+## Development history
+This is the oldest, standalone version of onion-clustering.
+It was last updated on September, 2024 and is no longer supported or mantained.
+We recomand using the new version of the algorithm, tropea-clustering, which you can find at https://github.com/matteobecchi/onion_clustering.

 ## Input data
 A one-dimensional time-series, computed on *N* particles for *T* frames.
 The input files must contain an array with shape *(N, T)* Supported formats: .npy, .npz, .txt.
 Also .xyz trajectories are supported, with the fifth column containing the data values.